 The Maritime Collection of George III consists of hand-drawn and printed sea charts and atlases of the 16th to 19th centuries.
 It was donated by George IV to the Admiralty, and from there to the British Museum in 1844.

-- Some of the earliest European printed maps, such as the so-called ‘Lafreri’ copperplate maps produced in Rome in the mid-16th century
+- Some of the earliest European printed maps, such as the copperplate maps included in so-called Italian made-to-order atlases produced in the mid-16th century

 - The complete range of British county maps dating from 1579 to the early 19th century